-The hearing was attended by approximately four (4) people, including the applicant's representatives, and a representative for the Council Office (Council District 4 -Ryu).
+The public hearing was attended by the applicant, the applicant's representative, project architect, a representative for the Council Office (Council Office 4 - Ryu).

 The applicant's representative, presented the project and described the community outreach that was completed for the project.
-He reviewed the project design changes that have occurred throughout the development of the project and stated that he would consider additional modifications as suggested by the Planning Department's Professional Volunteer Program as long as those changes did not severely conflict with changes made in discussion with the public and council office.
+He reviewed the project design changes that have occurred throughout the development of the project's designed and stated that he would additional modifications as suggested by the Planning Department's Professional Volunteer Program, insomuch that they did not severely conflict with changes made in discussion with the public and council office.